oregon coast

 McKenzie River Trail

 One of the most beautiful rivers in all of Oregon, the McKenzie River, is located in the heart of Willamette National Forest.
-This river has a wonderful blue hue to it and old-growth forests growing on its banks.
-The trail that runs parallel to the river contains a series of interlocking sections that can be accessed at various points or the whole thing can be hiked 24 miles one-way.
-Koosah and Sahalie Falls, two large cascades which I profiled here, is the most popular section.
+This river has a wonderful blue hue to it, with old-growth forests growing on its banks.
+The trail that runs parallel to the river contains a series of interlocking sections that can be accessed at various points, or the whole thing can be hiked 24 miles one-way.
+Koosah and Sahalie Falls, two large cascades, are the most popular sections, as I have described elsewhere.
 For ancient forest enthusiasts, however, the trail’s best trees are located north of Clear Lake and about a half-mile north of Tamolitch Falls (Blue Pool).
-The ancient incense-cedars near Blue Pool are particularly incredible, with some trees reaching up to seven feet in diameter, and they grow on the border of ancient lava flow that devastated the area long ago.
+The ancient incense-cedars near Blue Pool are particularly incredible, with some trees reaching up to seven feet in diameter, and they grow on the border of an ancient lava flow that devastated the area long ago.

 Tamolitch Falls (Blue Pool)